 Smaller than a match, this stick-like, concentrated birth control can last over three years.
 It is inserted in your underarm and releases hormones to prevent pregnancy.
 An implant is most recommended in preventing pregnancy.

 This is a device that is implanted into the uterus.
 The device irritates the lining.
 Thus, it will not allow the egg to attach to the lining.
 An IUD can cause pain in some woman (according to my sister, it hurt like hell) Apparently pain isn’t that common but is mainly found in women who do not have children (us).
 This method is good for up to ten years!

 If you are serious about not having children, you can choose to have your tubes tied.
 In both men and women, the procedures can be quite painless, and the recovery time is mere days.
 For those who don’t ever want to have children, this is the best option for you.

 No matter what your lifestyle is, there is a protection method that will suit you.
 Protect yourself and your investments, choose a birth control method.
 An unplanned pregnancy can severely impact your way of life, don’t risk losing it all for a night of fun.

 Do you have a type of birth control you love?
-Or maybe you have some BC horror stories?
+Or maybe you have some horror stories?
 Spill!